 The Connecticut STEM Foundation, Inc. is an all-volunteer non-profit organization.
 Our mission is to foster interest among all Connecticut high school students in science, technology, engineering, and math (STEM) by providing experiences for them to present their original research and interact with like-minded students and professionals.

-We advocate for STEM and we seek to inspire and educate students, academics, parents and other members of our communities.
 In addition to sponsoring the Connecticut STEM Fair each year, the CT STEM Foundation has supported advanced teacher training, has held some extraordinary events for students to see the practical application of science via field trips and lectures, and has two scholarship programs: one for high school seniors participating in the current annual Fair and a second for undergraduate students who need financial help to participate in a summer STEM program..

 For more information, sponsorship opportunities, or how to make an individual financial or in- kind donation, please visit www.CtSTEMfoundation.org.
 We are an IRS 501(c)(3) organization.
 Follow us on Facebook and LinkedIn.

 The Connecticut STEM Fair was started in 2001 and has grown rapidly over the last 15 years.
 The 2016 fair was held at Darien High School in Darien, CT and showcased the original research of more than 250 students and the participation of a similar number of judges, science and technology professionals drawn from our communities.
 A key element of the Fair is comprehensive interactive judging of all entrants.